 Content

 For many, testosterone is a symbol of male sexuality and physical strength.
-This hormone really regulates intimate behavior, participates in the development of male genital organs, affects the development of bone and muscle tissue.
-In the female body, androgen is also present, it is produced by the ovaries and adrenal cortex.
-The role of the hormone is essential for women, but if it is more than normal, this is reflected in appearance and health.
+This hormone really regulates intimate behavior, participates in the development of male genital organs, and affects the development of bone and muscle tissue.
+There is also an androgen in the female body; it is produced by the ovaries and the adrenal cortex.
+The role of the hormone is essential for women, but if it is more than normal, it is reflected in appearance and health.

 The role of testosterone in the female body

-The norm of the hormone in the fair sex aged 10-45 years is 0.45-3.75 nmol / l, the range for men is 5.76-28.14 nmol / l.
+The hormone norm for representatives of the fair sex aged 10-45 years is 0.45-3.75 nmol/l, the range for men is 5.76-28.14 nmol/l.
 The level depends on the phase of the cycle, time of day and age.
 The hormone testosterone in women performs the following tasks:

-1. Responsible for the formation of muscle mass - with a normal level of androgen, the muscles are well developed.
+1. Responsible for the formation of muscle mass - with normal androgen levels, muscles are well developed.

-2. Controls the amount of adipose tissue and the concentration of sugar in the blood- with an increase in the male sex hormone, the tendency to be overweight increases.
+2. Controls the amount of adipose tissue and blood sugar concentrations– with an increase in the male sex hormone, the tendency to become overweight increases.

 3. Participates in the construction of bone tissue - is responsible for the strength of the supporting apparatus.

-4. Regulates well-being - helps to feel cheerful, energetic, hardy.
+4. Regulates well-being - helps you feel cheerful, energetic, and resilient.

 5. Affects the mental state - reduces the level of depression, causes a feeling of satisfaction.